-where τ' is the tax rate on wealth (applied only on wealth exceeding a threshold $\bar{\tau'} \cdot \bar{p}$, that is a multiple of the average goods price), τ is the tax rate on income, w{ht} is the wage gained by employed workers, div{ht} is the fraction (proportional to the household h's wealth compared to overall households' wealth) of dividends distributed by firms and banks net of the amount of resources needed to finance new entrants (hence, this value may be negative), int{ht}^D represents interests on deposits, and $c{ht} \leq c{ht}^d$ is the effective consumption.
+where τ' is the tax rate on wealth (applied only on wealth exceeding a threshold $\bar{\tau}' \cdot \bar{p}$, that is a multiple of the average goods price), τ is the tax rate on income, w{ht} is the wage gained by employed workers, div{ht} is the fraction (proportional to the household h's wealth compared to overall households' wealth) of dividends distributed by firms and banks net of the amount of resources needed to finance new entrants (hence, this value may be negative), int{ht}^D represents interests on deposits, and $c{ht} \leq c{ht}^d$ is the effective consumption.
 Households linked to defaulted banks lose a fraction of their deposits as already explained.

-2.6 Government and central bank
+2.6 Government and Central Bank

-Government's current expenditure is given by the sum of wages paid to public workers (G_t) and the interests paid on public debt to banks.3 Moreover, government collects taxes on incomes and wealth and receives interests gained by the central bank.
+Government's current expenditure is given by the sum of wages paid to public workers (G_t) , the sum paid for unemployment benefits and the interests paid on public debt to banks.3 Moreover, government collects taxes on incomes and wealth and receives interests gained by the central bank.
 The difference between expenditures and revenues is the public deficit Ψ_t .
 Consequently, public debt is $\Gamma_t = \Gamma{t-1} + \Psi_t$.

 Central bank decides the policy rate i{CBt} and the quantity of money to put into the system in accordance with the interest rate.
-In order to do that, the central bank observes the aggregate excess supply or demand in the credit market and sets an amount of money M_t to reduce the gap in the subsequent period of time.
+In order to do that, the central bank observes the aggregate excess supply or demand in the credit market and sets an amount of money M_t to reduce the gap in the subsequent period of time: $M_t = max(0.5M{t-1} + 0.5CM{t-1}; 0)$, where CM is the credit mismatch (difference between the amount of credit required and not obtained by firms and the amout of credit that banks do not manage to lend) of the previous period.